-On September 5, 2018, Rep. Sheldon Neeley introduced HB 6304 in order to invalidate provisions in the governing documents of homeowners’ association that ban “energy-saving improvements” or require approval from a homeowner’s association to install an “energy-saving improvement.”
-The proposed bill would be extremely problematic for Michigan community association’s for several reasons.
+On September 5, 2018, Rep. Sheldon Neeley introduced HB 6304 in order to invalidate provisions in the governing documents of homeowners associations that ban “energy-saving improvements” or require approval from a homeowner’s association to install an “energy-saving improvement.”
+The proposed bill would be extremely problematic for Michigan community associations for several reasons.

 First, HB 6304 is problematic as there may not always be a physical location to install energy-saving improvements such as clotheslines, solar panels and wind turbines.
 Accordingly, this one-size fits all approach does not take into account that each community association is unique.
 Moreover, HB 6304 also appears to restrict an association’s ability to take action if an owner were to install an improvement in a common area without permission from the homeowner’s association, as it would presumably ban a provision in the governing documents that prohibited the installation of these items on common areas.

-Second, HB 6304 would pose safety concerns as it takes away the ability of a homeowner’s association to condition approvals for energy saving improvements on an owner obtaining permits, complying with local building regulations or requiring that a licensed contractor perform the installation of the energy-saving improvement.
-In the context of the approval process, an association typically requires an association to insure the improvement as well as being responsible for repair, maintenance and other liabilities.
+Second, HB 6304 would pose safety concerns as it takes away the ability of a homeowners association to condition approvals for energy-saving improvements on an owner obtaining permits, complying with local building regulations or requiring that a licensed contractor perform the installation of the energy-saving improvement.
+In the context of the approval process, an association typically requires an owner to insure the improvement as well as be responsible for the repair, maintenance and other liabilities.

 HB 6304 indicates that it would only apply to governing documents that are entered into after the bill was enacted into law.
 Accordingly, Michigan community associations should be proactive in amending their documents to include provisions that allow for associations to ban or regulate energy-saving improvements if their governing documents do not contain such language already, as such provisions would remain enforceable if HB 6304 were enacted into law.
 A copy of the language of HB 6304 can be found below: